ojpocat/cold-pizza/README.md

 We are using several machine learning techniques using variables from the data on our happiness index variable.
 We have analysis on the happiness variable as numerical and as a binned variable.

+The first part of our analysis is on happiness index as a binned variable.
+The models that we tested were classification models **Logistic Regression**, **Random Forest**, **SVM**, and **KNN**.

-Our first analysis is on happiness index as a numerical variable.
-The models that we tested were **Linear Regression**,
+The second part of our analysis is on happiness index as a numerical variable.
+The models that we tested were regression models **Linear Regression**, **Random Forest**, **SVM**, and **KNN**.

-// We ran all the models on the binned and numerical variable, and then decided based on that which model worked best for each case.

 ## Results

 The best model overall is KNN, and the binned models performed better than the numerical models.

 ## Learnings

+It's hard to compare a regression and classification variables.
+Binning the variable made the results more accurate than just the numerical prediction.
+Because KNN and Random Forest performed the best, feature relationships may seem linear but could not be.

 ## Conclusion